lifecompartmentalized/lifecompartmentalized.github.io/content/posts/notAboutIdentity.md

 So it's not about identity.
 Having multiple identities is a side effect of the extreme internal compartmentalization caused by trauma.
 But because it's the most sensational part of the disorder, that's what it's known as. but somehow it's been made

-Alternative title: How I conceptualize my experience 1 year and 2 months into therapy.--->
+Alternative title: How I conceptualize my experience 1 year and 2 months into therapy. compartmentalization of experience.
+--->